Canine Massage with Caragh Reilly, founder of Wellness & Wags | Blooming Culture

-FearFreeSM is a training program for veterinary and pet professionals with the mission of preventing and alleviating fear, anxiety and stress in pets.
+FearFreeSM is a training program for veterinary and pet professionals with the mission of preventing and alleviating fear, and pet anxiety and stress.
 I believe that all interactions with your dog should be low stress and a positive experience, and I will never use forceful restraint or techniques during a session.

 You talk about Touch with Intent – what is that?

-Massage is touch with intent; it can be as simple as just laying of hands, or the application of touch with various movement and pressure to warm, move, and stretch soft tissue.
+Canine massage is touch with intent; it can be as simple as just laying of hands, or the application of touch with various movements and pressure to warm, move and stretch soft tissue.

 Define touch experiences.
 What’s the difference between touch experiences and massage?

-As a massage therapist I always aim for touch interactions to be positive.
-That means listening to the dog, and responding to their body language cues.
-It’s not uncommon for dogs to get up and take a break during sessions.
+As a canine massage therapist, I always aim for touch interactions to be positive.
+That means listening to the dog and responding to their body language cues.
+It’s not uncommon for dogs to get up and take a break during massage sessions.
 Some may take a few sessions to get fully comfortable.